marietolteca00/Marine-Aquaculture-West-Coast-EEZ-for-Oysters/README.md

 (suitable area / total EEZ area) × 100
 - Create a map showing suitable aquaculture regions along the West Coast using tmap Final outputs include a suitability map and a table summarizing suitable area per EEZ.

+-5.
+Generalizable Workflow:
+- In this workflow, the steps 2-4 will be combined into a single function.
+Step 1 (data preparation: CRS, extent, resolution, geometry alignment) needs to be completed before continuing with function.
+Once Step 1 is done, the function provides a fully reproducible process for evaluating habitat suitability for any marine aquaculture species within the West Coast EEZ.
+Simply change the species’ temperature and depth requirements to generate new suitability maps and area summaries.

 ## Reproducibility